SGRishi/vid2ascii/README.md

 ## Usage

 Run the program and follow the prompts for the video URL and optional brightness, contrast, and saturation values.
-Press **Enter** to accept the defaults.
+You will also be asked for the output filename.
+If you omit the extension the tool will append `.mp4` for you.
 The script is executable, so you can run it directly:

 ```bash
 ./vid2ascii.py
 ```

-The script downloads the video and streams it in ASCII directly in your terminal.
+After downloading the video the program renders the frames as coloured ASCII art and saves them to an MP4 file at 60&nbsp;fps.
+Nothing is displayed in the terminal.